inxsvf/inxsvf.github.io/_posts/2018-10-01-fellowers.markdown

 tags: ["Mobile Game", "Inclusive Design", "Visual Design", "Web Programming"]
 ---

 Member of a 3-person team that had to develop a concept and interface for a mobile game for older adults.
-I was responsible mostly for the UI elements and concept.
+I was responsible mostly for the concept and UI elements.

 Loneliness is a problem known for older people, so we tried to help by creating a virtual companion.
 Taking inspiration from [Tamagotchi](https://tamagotchi.com/) and [Mountain](http://mountain-game.com/), we proposed a game where the player should take care of a talking flower and watch it grow within a calm and meditative environment - a mixture between a simulator and ambient game.